dandrews19/SP500HistoricalAnalysis/README.md

 #### This project is meant to be used as a tool to see if there are any recurring trends with the most recent performance/ performances of the S&P 500

+###### * The code for this program can be applied to any stock/index/etf etc. if the data is in the correct format.
+However, the GUI is set up best for the S&P

 # Motivation
 #### The motivation behind this project was to see whether or not the phrase "Past performance is no guarantee of future results" holds up.
 Through this project, the goal is to look at performances of the S&P 500 in the past that are similar to the most recent performance of the S&P 500 (based on percentage difference from the previous close)

 # How it works
-#### The algorithm goes through a series of processes to parse through all of the data from the S&P 500.
+#### The algorithm goes through a series of processes to parse through all of the data from the S&P 500 (dating back to April 2007).
 It uses intraday, 1- minute data from FirstRateData.com, where it is formatted by the following in a csv:  Date/Time, Open, High, Low, Close
 #### First, the algorithm goes through all the data, which is contained in three csv files, and breaks up each day of the stock market into the following sections:
 - Date: the date is recorded
 - Time Interval 0 Prices: The first of five total time intervals, this one ranging from (in EST) 9:30 AM - 10:48 AM.
 This contains of list of all the closing prices by the minute in the interval 0 time period.